baidu/dperf/docs/configuration.md

 - required: no
 - mode: client

-How many requests are sent in the same connection before closing the connection.
+How many requests are sent in the a connection before closing the connection.
 It only takes effect after setting 'cc'.

 # launch_num
 - syntax: launch_num Number